Brownian motion: Einstein's theory

 There are two parts to Einstein's theory: the first part consists in the formulation of a diffusion equation for Brownian particles, in which the diffusion coefficient is related to the mean squared displacement of a Brownian particle, while the second part consists in relating the diffusion coefficient to measurable physical quantities.
 In this way Einstein was able to determine the size of atoms, and how many atoms there are in a mole, or the molecular weight in grams, of a gas.
-In accordance to Avogadro's law, this volume is the same for all ideal gases, which is 22.414 liters at standard temperature and pressure.
-The number of atoms contained in this volume is referred to as the Avogadro number, and the determination of this number is tantamount to the knowledge of the mass of an atom, since the latter is obtained by dividing the molar mass of the gas by the Avogadro constant.
+In accordance to Avogadro's law, this volume is the same for all ideal gases, namely 22.414 liters at standard temperature and pressure.
+The number of atoms contained in this volume is referred to as the Avogadro constant or as Avogadro's number (approximately 6.02×10^23 mol^{−1}), and the determination of this number is tantamount to the knowledge of the mass of an atom, since the latter is obtained by dividing the molar mass of the gas by the Avogadro constant.

 The characteristic bell-shaped curves of the diffusion of Brownian particles.
 The distribution begins as a Dirac delta function, indicating that all the particles are located at the origin at time t = 0.
 As t increases, the distribution flattens (though remains bell-shaped), and ultimately becomes uniform in the limit that time goes to infinity.

 The first part of Einstein's argument was to determine how far a Brownian particle travels in a given time interval.
 Classical mechanics is unable to determine this distance because of the enormous number of bombardments a Brownian particle will undergo, roughly of the order of 10^{14} collisions per second.